jpontdia/common-parent-pom/README.md

 # mulesoft-parent-pom
->Parent POM for deployment in CloudHub 1 and 2
+>Parent POM for Mulesoft applications

 ## Table of contents
 1. [Using the parent POM](#usinge-the-parent-pom)